Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-01-18-Process Model.markdown

 ![Spiral Model image](https://mblogthumb-phinf.pstatic.net/20140218_259/seilius_1392697072484Bg2UG_PNG/SpiralModel.png?type=w2 "Spiral Model image")

-## Regression testing
+### Regression testing

-- New features should not affect to previous development
-- Ensure that adding new features to evolutionary prototypes does not accidentally break features working correctly in the previous prototype
+- New features should not affect to previous development; Ensure that adding new features to evolutionary prototypes does not accidentally break features working correctly in the previous prototype